 Use the side and center edit handles closest to the flare to adjust its curve so that it closely matches that of the CAD arc.

-Select CAD> Points> Delete Temporary Points to delete the points placed in step 7.
+Select CAD> Points> Delete Temporary Points to delete the points.

-If you'd like, you can change the arc's Line Color to your background color so that it is not visible.
+If you'd like, you can also change the arc's Color to your background color so that it is not visible.